ktaranov/sqlserver-kit/SQL Server Version.md

 [915112 FIX: Error message when an ADO.NET-connected application tries to reuse a connection from the connection pool in SQL Server 2005: "The request failed to run because the batch is aborted"]:http://support.microsoft.com/kb/915112
 [913494 FIX: The merge agent does not use a specified custom user update to handle conflicting UPDATE statements in SQL Server 2005]:http://support.microsoft.com/kb/913494
 [913941 FIX: A SQL Server login may have more permissions when you log on to an instance of SQL Server 2005]:http://support.microsoft.com/kb/913941
-[912472 FIX: An incorrect result may appear in the subscribing database when you set database mirroring for a database and database failover occurs in SQL Server 2005]:http://support.microsoft.com/kb/912472
-[913371 FIX: You may receive error messages when you use the sp_cursoropen statement to open a cursor on a user-defined stored procedure in SQL Server 2005]:http://support.microsoft.com/kb/913371
-[912471 FIX: The replication on the server does not work any longer when you manually fail over databases in SQL Server 2005]:http://support.microsoft.com/kb/912471
-[911662 FIX: You may receive an access violation error message when you run a SELECT query in SQL Server 2005]:http://support.microsoft.com/kb/911662
-[915793 FIX: You cannot restore the log backups on the mirror server after you remove database mirroring for the mirror database in SQL Server 2005]:http://support.microsoft.com/kb/915793
-[910416 FIX: Error message when you run certain queries or certain stored procedures in SQL Server 2005: "A severe error occurred on the current command"]:http://support.microsoft.com/kb/910416
-[932557 FIX: A script task or a script component may not run correctly when you run an SSIS package in SQL Server 2005 build 1399]:https://support.microsoft.com/help/932557

 ## Microsoft SQL Server 2000 Builds